vannov/osx-keyboard-hint/README.md

 The is a top idea is to keep this app always opened on top of other apps, to use it as a hint while typing text.
 Thus one can use it to check which finger should be used to press certain key.

+The keyboard layout is loaded from json file: /resources/keyboard_layout.json.
+By editing this json file you can add and modify groups, colors, rows of keys, special keys characters etc.

+The app reacts on key events while it's in focus.
+It will highlight pressed keys, change layout to upper case when Shift is pressed etc. But this doesn't work when the focus is acquired by another application, currenly system-wide detection of key events is not implemented.

+I added recongition of current system input language is OS X, so the app will switch layout to different language if this language is configured in keyboard_layout.json.
+For now I only added English (default) and Russian layouts.

 I compiled and tested the app only on OS X 10.11, but it could be easily ported to other platforms since it's Qt based.
+Repositiry contains 'keyboard.pro' project file for Qt Creator IDE.